haandol/bee-bot/README.md

 # Bee bot

-Bee-bot is Serverless Slack Bot
+Bee-bot is a Serverless Slack Bot

 Deploy this cdk will provision below architeture on you AWS Account.